vitorbalestro/Basic-data-structures/README.md

 I hope I will keep updating this project with new data structures.
 Right now, February 2023, the file Graphs.c, for example, is highly incomplete.
 At this moment, there is nothing on Hashing, also.
-Even more, it would be good to have some intrincated trees (like AVL trees and B-trees, for example).
+Even more, it would be good to have some more intrincated trees (like AVL trees and B-trees, for example).

 Please feel free to use anything you want from this project.
 This is all done for didactic purposes.